zunayeddd/RecSys-LLMs/week5/readme.md

 - Data load and graph rendering
 - PageRank computation and scores visualization
 - Node/table click, showing friends and top-3 recommended new friends
-- Optional: “Connect” to simulate new edges and graph update

 ---